mozilla/data-docs/datasets/search.md

 However, these search counts have **important caveats affecting their reliability**.
 See [In Content Telemetry Issues](#in-content-telemetry-issues) for more information.

+## Outlier Filtering

+We remove search count observations representing more than 10,000 searches for a single search engine in a single ping.

 # In Content Telemetry Issues

 The [followonsearch addon] implements the probe